sabamdarif/termux-desktop/README.md

 ## See More Natively Supported Apps: [Here](applist.md)

-## Want To Install More Apps (Like: Libreoffice) Which Are Not Avilable Termux:
+## Want To Install More Apps (Like: Libreoffice) Which Are Not Avilable In Termux:

 ### Libre Office: